λ Tony's Blog λ

 Very cumbersome to write and I sure hope that the function f doesn’t need to use more than 2 partial functions (g and h) in order to define!
 It would be great if you could write something similar to this instead…

-f x = h (g x)
+= h (g x) f x

 …and not have to worry about “threading partial function through the computation”.
 Those familiar with Haskell, or those who are trying to understand monads in a Haskell context, should hopefully recognise the latter syntax as do-notation.
 Those who are not familiar with do-notation can just know that Haskell provides language support for this notion of threading computation, represented by the more familiar term, monads.
-This support is provided with a language keyword called do (very different to do/while in an imperative language!).
+This support is provided with a language keyword called do

 Anyway, this post is getting a bit long and I still haven’t introduced Java’s monad for threading partial function through a computation.
 Luckily, it is not very long to write so without further ado, I introduce it as follows: